 - 1. Turn off the server and disconnect all power cords. - 2.
 Check for loose cables in the power subsystem.
 Also check for short circuits, for example, if a loose screw is causing a short circuit on a circuit board. - 3.
-If a power-channel error LED on the system board is lit, complete the following steps; otherwise, go to step 4.
+Check the LEDs on the operator information panel (see "Light path diagnostics LEDs" on page 65). - 4.
+If a power-channel error LED on the system board is lit, complete the following steps; otherwise, go to step 5.
 See "System-board LEDs" on page 20 for the location of the power-channel error LEDs.
 Table 11 identifies the components that are associated with each power channel and the order in which to troubleshoot the components. - a.
-Disconnect the cables and power cords to all internal and external devices (see "Internal cable routing and connectors" on page 164).
+Disconnect the cables and power cords to all internal and external devices (see "Internal cable routing and connectors" on page 172).
 Leave the power-supply cords connected. - b.
 Remove each component that is associated with the LED, one at a time, in the sequence indicated in Table 11, restarting the server each time, until the cause of the overcurrent condition is identified.

 Important: Only a trained service technician should remove or replace a FRU, such as a microprocessor or the system board.
-See Chapter 4, "Parts listing, Type 5454 server," on page 153 to determine whether a component is a FRU.
+See Chapter 4, "Parts listing, Types 4255, 7945, and 7949 server," on page 157 to determine whether a component is a FRU.

-Power-channel error LED Components A CD or DVD drive (optical drive), fans, hard disk drives, hard disk drive backplanes В PCI riser-card assembly in PCI connector 1 on the system board, DIMMs 1 through 16, microprocessor 2 С Tape drive if one is installed, SAS riser card assembly, DIMMs 1 through 8, microprocessor 1 D Microprocessor 1, system board E Optional PCI video graphics adapter power cable if one is installed (connector J154 on the system board), optional PCI video graphics adapter if one is installed, PCI riser card assembly in PCI connector 2 on the system board, microprocessor 2 AUX Power All PCI adapters and PCI riser-card assemblies, SAS riser-card assembly, operator information panel assembly, optional two-port Ethernet card if installed
+Power-channel error LED Components A CD or DVD drive (optical drive), fans, hard disk drives, hard disk drive backplanes В PCI riser-card assembly in PCI connector 1 on the system board, DIMMs 1 through 16, microprocessor 2 С Tape drive if one is installed, SAS riser card assembly, DIMMs 1 through 8, microprocessor 1 D Microprocessor 1, system board Е Optional PCI video graphics adapter power cable if one is installed (connector J154 on the system board), optional PCI video graphics adapter if one is installed, PCI riser card assembly in PCI connector 2 on the system board, microprocessor 2 AUX Power All PCI adapters and PCI riser-card assemblies, SAS riser-card assembly, operator information panel assembly, optional two-port Ethernet card if installed